JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ## Additional import options

 ### Importing local Swift packages

-TODO do we need two examples like in the draft?

 The SwiftPM import mechanism also allows importing Swift packages from the local file system.